CNES/cars/docs/source/usage/index.rst

             .. note::

+                * Disparity range can be global (same disparity range used for each tile), or local (disparity range is estimated for each tile with dem min/max).
                 * When user activate the generation of performance map, this map transits until being rasterized.
 Performance map is managed as a confidence map.
                 * To save the confidence in the sensors_to_dense_point_clouds pipeline, the save_disparity_map parameter should be activated.